jamil7/SQLStreamStore.FSharp/README.md

 #### What if I want to read the stream backwards and specify if I want to prefetch the data, and all the cool stuff that already exists in SQLStreamStore?

 Well each of the above functions has an alternative version call that has a `'` at the end for the function's name.
-The alternative function takes a list of options as a parameters, and in those options you can do what ever you want.
+The alternative function takes a list of options as a parameter.

 #### Why do this?